Algebraic Cobordism and \'Etale Cohomology: Applications and consequences

+is an equivalence for $X$ a smooth $S$-scheme.
+In this case $X$ is a smooth $S$-scheme with structure map $f$, then we have equivalences in $\SH(S)$:

-Here, the first equivalence is the smooth projection formula (see, for example, \cite{cisinski-deglise}*{1.1.26}), the second equivalence follows from the argument of Lemma~\ref{lem:reduction2} for $\SH$ using that $f$ is smooth, and the last equivalence follows from the equivalence $f_{\#}\pi_*\simeq \pi_*f_{\#}$ which can be seen to hold unstably from the definitions of these functors. \end{proof}
+Here, the first equivalence is the smooth projection formula (see, for example, \cite{cisinski-deglise}*{1.1.26}), the second equivalence follows from the argument of Lemma~\ref{lem:reduction2} for $\SH$ using that $f$ is smooth, and the last equivalence follows from the equivalence of the transformation $f_{\#}\epsilon_*\rightarrow \epsilon_*f_{\#}$ on representables which can be seen to hold unstably from the definitions of these functors since the \'etale topology is subcanonical. \end{proof}

 We freely use the machinery of periodization and localization reviewed in \S\ref{appendix:invert}.
 In our context we are interested in $\E \in\CAlg(\SH(S))$ and a map $\alpha: x \rightarrow \E$ in $\Mod_{\E}$ corresponding to a homotopy element in $\E$.
 We consider the full subcategory $P_{\alpha}(\Mod_{\E})\subset\Mod_{\E}$ spanned by $\alpha$-periodic objects.
 By \S\ref{par:alg}, $\E[\alpha^{-1}]:=P_{\alpha}\E \in \CAlg(\Mod_{\E})$, i.e., the periodization remains an $\mathcal{E}_{\infty}$-algebra.
 Therefore, we may consider the stable $\infty$-category of modules over $P_{\alpha}\E$ in $\E$-modules: